Recent theoretical advances in decentralized distributed convex optimization

 The same construction and estimates hold (see Table~\ref{T:stoch_prima_oracle}) in the non-smooth stochastic case, when instead of subgradients $\nabla f_i(x)$'s we have an access only to their unbiased estimates $\nabla f_i(x,\xi_i)$'s.
 We assume here that $\E\|\nabla f(x,\xi)\|_2^2\le M^2$ on a $O(R)$ neighborhood of $x^*$.

-The smooth part of Table~\ref{T:stoch_prima_oracle} describes known lower bounds.
-There exist methods that are optimal only in one of two mentioned criteria \cite{dvinskikh2019decentralized}: either in communication rounds or in oracle calls per node.
-But, we expect that the technique from \cite{rogozin2020towards} (also described in Section~\ref{Rogozin}) combined with proper batch-size policy \cite{dvinskikh2020accelerated} allows to reach these lower bounds up to a logarithmic factor \cite{rogozin2021accelerated}.}
+The smooth part of Table~\ref{T:stoch_prima_oracle} describes the known lower bounds.
+There exist methods that are optimal only in one of the two mentioned criteria \cite{dvinskikh2019decentralized}: either in communication rounds or in oracle calls per node. \ar{The technique from \cite{rogozin2021towards} (also described in Section~\ref{Rogozin}) combined with proper batch-size policy \cite{dvinskikh2020accelerated} allows to reach these lower bounds up to a logarithmic factor \cite{rogozin2021accelerated}.}